kyma-project/kyma/docs/overview/51-telemetry-observability-overview.md

 - Prometheus
   [Prometheus](https://prometheus.io/docs/introduction) collects metrics from Pods.
 Metrics are the time-stamped data that provide information on the running jobs, workload, CPU consumption, memory usage, and more.
 - Alertmanager
   [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) receives and manages alerts coming from Prometheus.
-It can then forward the notifications about fired alerts to specific channels, such as Slack or VictorOps.
+It can then forward the notifications about fired alerts to specific channels, such as Slack or an on-call paging system of your choice.
 - Grafana
   [Grafana](https://grafana.com/docs/guides/getting_started/) provides a dashboard and a graph editor to visualize metrics collected from Prometheus.
 - Jaeger